Psingh12354/Aptitude/README.md

 Solution:
 Then, a + b = 55 and ab = 5 x 120 = 600.
 The required sum =1a+1b = a+bab= 55600=11120

+### 39) In a certain code language, ‘sea is deep’ means ‘213’, ‘sky is blue’ means ‘514’ and ‘sea looks blue’ means ‘264’

+### What number is the code for ‘sky’?

+Solution:
+5

+### 40) In the following questions, one term in the number series is wrong.
+Find the wrong term.

+2, 3, 5, 8, 13, 20, 34

+Solution:
+first+second=third
+follow this order you get **20** as a answer

+### 41) In the following question, one term in the number series is wrong.
+Find the wrong term.

+196, 169, 144, 121, 100, 80

+Solution:
+80
+First - Second=2

+### 42) SCD, TEF, UGH, ____, WKL

+A.	CMN

+B.	UJI

+C.	VIJ

+D.	IJT

+Solution:
+C

+### 43) In a certain code 'MISSIONS' is written as 'MSIISNOS'.
+How is 'ONLINE' written in that code?

+1. OLNNIE

+2. ONILEN

+3. NOILEN

+4. LNOENI

+5. ONNLIE

+Solution:
+1